Updated: Apr 18, 2021

 7. Get an oversized Artwork

-It tells a story and balances the scale of the whole space.
-It can also help separate the room into different sections.
+Art tells a story and balances the scale of the whole space.
+It can also help with separating a room into different sections.

 8. Floor to ceiling curtains